Manishearth/manishearth.github.io/source/_posts/2015-05-17-the-problem-with-shared-mutability.markdown

 stack size for the iterator (depending on how you implement it), but overall will prevent the memory unsafety.

-This would still cause problems with more comple situations involving multidimensional vectors, however.
+This would still cause problems with more complex situations involving multidimensional vectors, however.